WilhelmK109/awesome-books-es6/README.md

 In order to run this project you need:

+- Code Editor of your choice.
+- A browser of your choice.
+- Node.js environment

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder by running the below command in your terminal:

+- `git clone git@github.com:WilhelmK109/awesome-books-es6.git`

 ### Install

 Install this project with:

+- This project does not require installation.

 ### Usage

-To run the project, execute the following command:
+To run the project, open index.html in any web browser.

 ### Run tests

-To run tests, run the following command:
+To run tests, open index.html in any web browser.

 ### Deployment

-You can deploy this project using:
+You can deploy this project using: Project not yet complete

 <p align="right">(<a href="#readme-top">back to top</a>)</p>